GttMone/vorp_railroadjob/README.md

 - onesync Ready
 # Server Game Build
 - https://docs.fivem.net/docs/server-manual/server-commands/#sv_enforcegamebuild-build
+- minimum server buid: 1436
-- add to your server.cfg : sv_enforceGameBuild 1436
+- add to your server.cfg if you're not using a higher build : sv_enforceGameBuild 1436

 # Description
 - become a part of the railroad as a conductor